wordplaydev/wordplay/.github/ISSUE_TEMPLATE/feature_request.md

 ## What's the problem?

--   What is the task, goal, or need this request would help someone accomplish?
+-   What is the task, goal, need, or opportunity this request would address?
 -   What is the context or scenario in which they would experience it?
 -   Who is the group of people who would be in this situation?
 -   What is it about the current design that makes the need above hard to satisfy?